UCDP Background

 UCDP’s strength has always been the unique intention of the program and commitment to being a data provisioning group rather than an appendix to a research project.
 UCDP is exclusive in being fully staffed by permanent full-time employees at all levels – from data collection and data processing all the way to analysis and management.
 The program consists of 10-15 researchers, coordinators and research assistants, and has an annual turnover of 5-10 million SEK (approx. USD 600 000-1 250 000).

 The work of the conflict data program has basically rested on external funding: various research foundations and governmental agencies have extended considerable support to the work.
-Currently, the Swedish Research Council and Uppsala University are major contributors to the work of the program.
-Previously, the Bank of Sweden Tercentenary Foundation and Sida (the Swedish International Development Cooperation Agency) were major contributors to the program.
+Currently, the Swedish Research Council, the Bank of Sweden Tercentenary Foundation, and Uppsala University are major contributors to the work of the program.
+Previously, Sida (the Swedish International Development Cooperation Agency) was a major contributor to the program.
 UCDP has also cooperated with international research institutes and projects.
 For example, the close connections to PRIO (Peace Research Institute Oslo) and HSRP (Human Security Report Project) at the Simon Fraser University in Vancouver, Canada, have generated projects for backdating conflicts as well as venturing into the issues of non-state conflicts and one-sided violence.

 UCDP Program Directors